 A collocation is a group of words that has an above-average possibility of being found together.

 Using collocations in your writing and IELTS speaking helps to make your language sound more natural and fluent.
 This in turn makes your writing flow and helps you get a better scoring essay.

-The best way is to learn topic specific collocations is to look for them being used in context.
+The best way to learn topic-specific collocations is to look for them being used in context.
 We in the lists above, extracted collocations from Ted Talks, so you can identify how they are used in context.

-Below is a free PDF ebook of lexical resource with lots of vocabulary lists and examples to learn new vocabulary for your English language study.
-If you are still struggling then check out the Jump to Band 7 or it's Free IELTS Course.
+Below is a free PDF ebook of lexical resources with lots of vocabulary lists and examples to learn new vocabulary for your English language study.
+If you are still struggling then check out the Jump to Band 7 or its Free IELTS Course.

 - Synonyms to improve your score in IELTS